Nicole Michael

 Nicole Lauren Michael (born 17 January 2001) is a South African professional soccer player who plays as a forward for SAFA Women's League club TS Galaxy Queens and the South Africa women's national team.

-Club career
+Playing career

 Michael previously played for Bloemfontein Celtics Ladies and Royal AM.

 In 2023, she joined Mpumalanga based club TS Galaxy Queens.

 International career

 In 2017, she was selected in the Bantwana squad for the FIFA U/17 Women's World Cup Qualifiers.
 She was part of the Basetsana squad that took part in the Chinese U-19 International Women's Tournament in 2019.

 On 4 December 2023, she scored her first senior international goal against Burkina Faso during the 2024 Women's Africa Cup of nations qualifiers.